lipsa25bce10034-arch/skill-gap-analyzer/README.md

 ---

-How to Run the Project
+## How to Run the Project
+1. Open terminal in the project folder

-Run the following command in terminal:
+2. Run the program:
 python main.py

-How to Use
-Run the program
-Enter your skills when prompted
+3. Enter your skills when asked
 Example input:
+python sql html

+#Example input:

 python sql html
 The system will display: